GOAT'S BEARD SEEDS

 Aruncus dioicus, A. aethusifsolius

 Goat's beard produces branched clusters of foamy ivory-colored flowers in late spring and early summer.
 With ample water goat's beard is a tough, vigorous perennial for borders and woodland gardens.
 Plants will also thrive at the edge of ponds.
 Goat's beard prefers full sun in mild summer areas, light shade where summers are hot.

 GOAT'S BEARDSeeds Aruncus dioicus

 Given plenty of room goat's beard is spectacular.
 In bloom it looks like a magnificent white astilbe.
-Plants grow up to 6 ft. tall and produce flower clusters up to 20″ long.
+Plants grow up to 6 ft. tall and produce flower clusters up to 20 in. long.
 Goat's beard is winter hardy to zone 3.